roeszler/kapthol/README.md

   | Black | #000000 | rgba(0,0,0,1) |
   | Gray | #3a3a3a | rgba(58,58,58,1) |

-  In a effort to maintain build consistency, I have converted all rgba values to their equivalent HEXA values using the below conversion table :
+  In a effort to maintain build consistency, I have converted all RGB-A values to their equivalent HEX-A values using the below conversion table :

 | Opacity % | RGB-A | HEX-A Code |